camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/01-process-engine-bootstrapping.html.md

 The `bpm-platform.xml` file is used to configure camunda BPM platform in the following distributions:

 *   Apache Tomcat
-*   Glassfish Application Server
+*   GlassFish Application Server
-*   IBM Websphere Application Server
+*   IBM WebSphere Application Server

 The `<process-engine ... />` xml tag allows defining a process engine: